-Cochlear implant devices convert acoustic signals to electric signals that are then delivered to the cochlear nerve endings through a set of electrodes inserted into the cochlea (hearing organ), enabling the brain to discern sounds and frequencies.
+Cochlear implant devices convert acoustic signals to electric signals that are then delivered to the cochlear nerve endings through a set of electrodes inserted into the cochlea (hearing organ), enabling the brain to discern sounds and different pitches.

 Before Cochlear Implant Surgery

-Our team will evaluate your child for a cochlear implant based on several criteria and determine each infant’s candidacy for cochlear implantation.
-Ideal candidates are usually children who:
+Our team will evaluate your child for a cochlear implant based on several criteria and determine each child’s candidacy for cochlear implantation.
+Appropriate candidates are usually children who:

 - Have no other known neurological deficits

-- Have normal cochlear anatomy, including a normal caliber cochlear nerve
+- Have normal cochlear anatomy, including a normal sized cochlear nerve

 A thorough evaluation to determine if your child is a candidate for cochlear implantation generally requires multiple visits and will include the following:

-- Assessment by a pediatric otolaryngologist (ear, nose and throat physician)
+- Medical assessment by a pediatric otolaryngologist (ear, nose and throat physician)

 - Follow-up and treatment by a cochlear implant audiologist, including a trial period with hearing aids

 What to Expect During Cochlear Implant Surgery